mpierangeli/prostate_segmentation_moe/README.md

 # Prostate Segmentation MoE

-A simple Python library for easy segmentation of the prostate in T2-weighted MRI images in NIfTI format.
-This library utilizes a U-Net architecture for segmentation tasks and aims to provide a straightforward solution for users working with prostate MRI data.
+A simple Python module for easy segmentation of the prostate in T2-weighted MRI images in NIfTI format.
+This module utilizes a mixture of U-Net architectures for segmentation tasks and aims to provide a straightforward solution for users working with prostate MRI data.

 ## Features

 - Segmentation of prostate regions in T2-weighted MRI images.
-- Uses a combination of pre-trained U-Net models for accurate and efficient segmentation.
+- Uses a combination of trained U-Net models for accurate and efficient segmentation.
 - Supports input in the NIfTI format, a common format for medical imaging.
 - Returns 3D masks aswell as the volume estimation.